 }

-With this final change, the cover images appeared exactly as intended on all pages.
+With this final change, the cover images showed up on all the pages, just like I wanted.

-This collaboration was a powerful reminder that debugging is a process of elimination.
-We started with the most likely suspect (configuration), moved to the next (templates), and finally uncovered the true cause in a place we hadn’t initially considered (CSS).
-It highlights the importance of understanding the different layers that make up a website and how they interact.
-It was a great real-world example of how an AI assistant can work through a problem logically, even when the initial assumptions are wrong.
+This was a great reminder that fixing problems is a process of elimination.
+We started with the most likely problem (the settings), then moved to the next (the template), and finally found the real problem in a place we didn’t think to look at first (the CSS).
+It shows that it’s important to understand all the different parts of a website and how they work together.
+It was also a great example of how an AI can help you solve a problem, even when the first few guesses are wrong.